Raphaelvddoel/visualization/README.md

 # VizTech
-VizTech visualizes the data set "Great Britain Road Safety Data" from 2018 with a focus on road classes.
+VizTech visualizes the data set "Great Britain Road Safety Data".
+It contains data on the circumstances of road accidents in Great Britain from 1979, and multiple information on the vehicles and actors involved in the accidents.
 ## Usage
 go to [raphaelvddoel.github.io/visualization](https://raphaelvddoel.github.io/visualization) or download this repository and open index.html.
 An internet connection is required when running the code locally.